djienne/ML_Trading_Strategy_1m_Crypto_BTC_LightGBM_Jansen/README.md

 # Boosting 1-Min Strategy

-This repo implements a modular intraday ML workflow inspired by "Boosting Your Trading Strategy" (Chapter 12).
+This repo implements a modular intraday ML workflow inspired by Chapter 12 of "Machine Learning for Algorithmic Trading" by Stefan Jansen.
 The pipeline is split into independent stages so you can run only what you need: download data, build features, train models (with persistence), evaluate signals, and backtest a chosen quantile.

+Profitability is only realistic with very low fees (below 0.5 bps); this is generally not achievable for taker trading, but the short-term signal can be used as alpha for a market-making model that relies on limit maker orders (very low fees, sometimes rebates).

 ## Requirements